canonical/maas-site-manager-k8s-operator/docs/tutorial/1-setup-env.md

 s3_bucket = "my_s3_bucket"
 ```

 The Terraform plan will deploy MAAS Site Manager, Postgresql, Traefik, S3 Integrator, and the Temporal charms.
 You may instruct the Terraform plan to skip deploying some of these charms by specifying a Juju offer URL in the `terraform.tfvars` file.
 See the `variables.tf` file you downloaded earlier for which offers you may specify.
-You may also specify specific channels and/or revisions to deploy these charms from.

 As the Terraform plan does not deploy the COS Lite stack, you may do so yourself and specify offer URLs for the following endpoints in `terraform.tfvars`: